broccoli0616/tp/docs/DeveloperGuide.md

 * 2a.
 Student NUSNET ID does not exist.

     * 2a1.
-AddressBook shows error: `Student not found`.
+SoCTAssist shows error: `Student not found`.

          Use case ends.

 * 2b.
 Attendance status is invalid (not Present or Absent or Excused).

     * 2b1.
-AddressBook shows error: `Please enter present/absent/excused only`.
+SoCTAssist shows error: `Please enter present/absent/excused only`.

          Use case ends.